microsoft/GenStudio/README.md

 These services make it possible to generate new images in real-time and are responsible for the website’s interactive look and feel.
 AKS dramatically streamlines the path to production services on GPU hardware.
 The AKS cluster provides backend GPU compute for the GAN evaluation service, and the reverse image search service.

 A core challenge we encountered was how to explore around the latent space of existing MET artworks.
 The network inversion technique, described in the techniques section above, is time intensive.
-To make this responsive, we precomputed inversions to thousands of images from the met collection and stored the results in Azure Storage.
+To make this responsive, we pre-computed inversions to thousands of images from the met collection and stored the results in Azure Storage.
 Thus, we could treat them as fast static assets.

 To create the image search experience, we loaded the entire open access collection into an Azure Databricks cluster.
 We used Microsoft Machine Learning for Apache Spark (MMLSpark) to enrich these images with annotations from the Azure Computer Vision API.
 We then pushed these enriched documents to the Azure Search Service.